Online & On-site in Eau Claire, WI (25 education hours & 40 clinical hours)

-This hybrid program will prepare you to offer professional foot and nail care.
-Learn techniques and skills online over three months and then attend a weeklong, in-person supervised clinical practicum in Eau Claire, WI.
+This hybrid program for health care professionals will prepare you to offer foot and nail care.
+This option lets you learn skills online over three months and then attend a required, supervised clinical practicum in Eau Claire, WI.

 |Categories||Professional and Workforce Development | Health Care|